definition: In its best sense, affirmation means supporting the value of something or someone. It is a 'Yes' in both attitude and deed.

 There are some who say that anyone who speaks of being sure that they are saved, they're expressing a kind of religious arrogance.
 After all, only God is privy to such things.
 Besides, what if we're deceiving ourselves, and the truth is not in us?
 It's quite possible, given our sinful nature.
 We can hope we're saved, but what right do we have to say that we know it or are secure or assuredabout it?

 A game question.
 Lip service is not service at all.
 The people of today have learned how to con ourselves and each other in ever better ways.
 Our ability to 'know' anything for sure is quite limited.
 In a fractured world like ours, it takes a lot of trust to know even 'hard facts' such as those of science: trust in the source, trust in how they were found, trust in how they're measured, trust in fact-checking, trust that they're communicated right, trust that we understand what's communicated.
 Many Christians forget how much we material beings depend on trust, and lapse into talk of 'certainty' and 'absolute knowledge'.
 No. We do not have unqualified 'certainty' about anything.
 We're not God, we're just people.
-Yet, it is possible to have 'assurance', when defined as a confidence that is so aware and so secure that we can base our actions and our lives upon it without fear.
+Yet, it is possible to have 'assurance', defined as a confidence that is so aware and so secure that we can base our actions and our lives upon it without fear.

 For a Christian, assurance comes by trusting the Source:

 Perhaps it's not right to act as if the case is closed merely because the authors of Scripture, the church leaders, or the Reformers wrote about it.
 Their world was different than ours today, in no small part because of what they did in their eras.
 But still, they did speak and write.
-One of their main purposes (especially for Luther) was to assure us.
+One of their main purposes (especially for Luther) was to reassure us.
 They cared that we be bold in what we do, and dare to take risks to follow Christ.
 They didn't want us to hesitate to live a Christian life by being afraid of sinning, that God would disconnect us from God's grace.
 They didn't want anyone to be afraid to follow Christ, even when others in the Church and in government wanted people to have that fear.
 They wanted us to have enough assurance to dare to take action.
 Their concern for our confidence was not pulled out of thin air.

 Building Confidence From the Bottom